box/box-skills-kit-nodejs/custom-skill-boilerplate-code/README.md

-## Boilerplate Box Skill Code Using Only Skills-Kit-Lib
+## Example Box Skill Code Using Only Skills-Kit-Lib

 To manually run your own server and not use cloud functions, you can this [external blog guidelines](http://www.hacksparrow.com/tcp-socket-programming-in-node-js.html), or your own technique.

 In that case you can build your skill off the boilerplate provided in [basic-demo-self-deploy](basic-demo-self-deploy)

-## Boilerplate with Skills-Kit-Lib, Serverless, Eslint & Jest
+## Example with Skills-Kit-Lib, Serverless, Eslint & Jest

 The automated way of deploying and hosting your skills code is by putting it on a lambda cloud function with one of the commercial cloud service providers.
 Using a tool called serverless, we can do that in a quick and easy automated script deployment, as long as one has the user token for a cloud service provider account with permissions to create lambda cloud functions.
 This way one doesn't have to log into the cloud service provider's dashboard and update their code on the cloud function through manual upload and restarting of the service.